siranshen/small-talk/README.md

 - [X] Add pre-defined scenarios, so you can learn to talk in different common scenarios.
 - [X] Allow self intro as a prompt so AI can know you before you even talk!
 - [ ] Redesign review mode.
 Support more granular grammer checks, etc.
-- [ ] Add in-place translation in chat mode.
+- [ ] Add in-place translation and speaking rate adjustment in chat mode.
 - [ ] Support customization of AI personality and voice.
 You can even write your own prompt to define how your language tutor/buddy should talk like.
 - [ ] Store and load conversations based on a (file-based) database.